akkTYO/gee-megacourse-learning-log/section-12-forest-monitoring/national-tree-cover/notes.md

 - Extracts **tree cover (%) for the year 2000**
 - Filters the region of interest to **Gabon**
 - Displays tree cover clipped to Gabon boundary
-- Adds country boundary overlay
+- Adds a red outline of Gabon's national boundary

 ---